calebdickinson/DickinsonComprehensiveClimateClassification/README.md

 You can also filter by climate codes using the bottom right dropdown menu.

+A graph to the top right displays selected cities, organized by climate classification.

-Anyone with a basic knowledge of programming could make their own versions of the code by editing to add more cities to the cityList that is displayed in the graph to the top right.
+Anyone with a basic knowledge of programming could make their own versions of the code by editing to add more cities to the cityList that is displayed in this graph.

 As of this writing, the cityList begins on line 411 of 2100AllVersionsTogetherVersion_2 and line 365 of AllVersionsTogetherVersion_2.